 Since I have put systems in place, our routine mapped out, and made all my paper copies for the school year, I actually feel much less stress.

 And my job is to encourage moms, but I think checklist moms need some encouragement too.
 If you are fine with flying by the seat of your pants, following whatever learning experience piques your interest today or schooling in your pajamas with messy hair (and an unmade bed!!), then good for you!
 I am glad you have found your happiness and peace.

-But if flying by the seat of your pants and unmade bed make you cringe and begin to hyperventilate … If reading all the “you should be doing less” makes you feel worse instead of better … If you have tried it their way but that only increases your feelings of discontent with your homeschool then maybe you are a little more checklist mom than you might be willing to admit.
+But if flying by the seat of your pants and an unmade bed makes you cringe and begin to hyperventilate … If reading all the “you should be doing less” makes you feel worse instead of better … If you have tried it their way but that only increases your feelings of discontent with your homeschool then maybe you are a little more checklist mom than you might be willing to admit.

 And it’s time to embrace that.
 Stop apologizing for it.
 Because honestly, we have too much to do to spend time being responsible for the feelings of the homeschool mom down the street.
 We have kids to educate and wringing our hands over hurting feelings needs to stop taking up space on the to-do list.

 Nobody woke up one day and thought, “I want to be one of those people who achieve more and run a little better with just a touch of stress simmering beneath the surface.”
 There is a certain balance the checklist mom has to maintain in order to keep life and relationships healthy.
 If we spend less time fighting the checklist tendencies, though, we have more time to spend maintaining that healthy balance.

 So what can this look like?
 Here are a few ways the checklist mom can embrace her gifts: